Inflectra/spira-documentation/docs/Reporting/Custom-Report-Tables.md

 | LAST_CONTACT_DATE  |

 ## Baselines
-See [this KB](https://www.inflectra.com/Support/KnowledgeBase/KB550.aspx) for some examples of using this custom report table.
+See | this KB](https://www.inflectra.com/Support/KnowledgeBase/KB550.aspx) for some examples of using this custom report table |

 | R_Baselines             |
 | ----------------------- |